powsybl/powsybl-core/docs/simulation/loadflow/configuration.md

 The default value is `true`.

-### Transformer voltage control

-(param-lf-transformer-voltage-control-on)=
-#### transformerVoltageControlOn
-The `transformerVoltageControlOn` property is an optional property that defines whether transformer voltage regulating controls should be simulated in the load flow.

-The default value is `false`.

-### Voltage control
+### Performance

-(param-lf-use-reactive-limits)=
+(param-lf-component-mode)=
-#### useReactiveLimits
+#### componentMode
-The `useReactiveLimits` property is an optional property that defines whether the load flow should take into account equipment's reactive limits.
-Applies to generators, batteries, static VAR compensators, boundary lines, and HVDC VSCs.
+The `componentMode` property is an optional property that defines 3 possibles modes to run power flow.
+These modes can be :
+- `ALL_CONNECTED`: the power flow is computed over all synchronous components of all connected components
+- `MAIN_CONNECTED` : the power flow is computed over all synchronous components of the main (largest) connected component
+- `MAIN_SYNCHRONOUS` : the power flow is computed on the main (largest) synchronous component

-The default value is `true`.
+The default value is `MAIN_CONNECTED`.

-### Voltage initialization
+### Debug

-(param-lf-voltage-init-mode)=
+(param-lf-debug-dir)=
-#### voltageInitMode
+#### debugDir
-The `voltageInitMode` property is an optional property that defines the policy used by the load flow to initialize the voltage values.
-The available values are:
-- `UNIFORM_VALUES`: $v = 1 pu$ , $\theta = 0$
-- `PREVIOUS_VALUES`: use previous computed value from the network
-- `DC_VALUES`: $v = 1 pu$, $\theta$ initialized using a DC load flow
+This property specifies the directory path where debug files will be dumped.
+If `null`, no file will be dumped.

-The default value is `UNIFORM_VALUES`.
+The default value is `null`.

 ## Implementation specific parameters
 Some implementations use specific parameters that can be defined in the configuration file or in the JSON parameters file: